 Before asking what types of plants grow in acid soil, check your soil pH.
-A neutral soil can be treated with acid producing materials to lower the pH enough to satisfy acid soil flowers.
-If you live in an area where soil is alkaline, it will probably be easier to grow your acid loving plants in containers or raised beds.
+A neutral soil can be treated with acid producing materials to lower the pH enough to satisfy acidic soil flowers.
+If you live in an

 Acid Loving Plants – Shrubs